transloadit/jquery-sdk/README.md

 ### Include drag and drop

-To enable drag and drop please add one ore more divs to your form like this:
+To enable drag and drop please add one or more divs to your form like this:

 ```html
 <div class="transloadit-drop-area" data-name="files">Please drag and drop files here</div>